DFSportsSaj/Getting-and-Data-Cleaning-Project/CodeBook.md

 #Code Book for Course Project

 ##Below are the columns in the tidy data set that was submitted as a txt file for the course project!
+There are 68 in total.

 1. **subjectID**
     * contains a numerical value ranging from 1 to 30 to identify which of the 30 particpants the data pertains too